kyletimmermans/shell-color-prompt-tool/README.md

 # <div align="center">Shell-Color-Prompt-Tool</div>

-Customize your Zsh/Bash terminal prompt with a menu-style selection guide.
-Choose what info you want the prompt to display (Username, Hostname, Symbols, etc), and their foreground and background colors!
-All from the command line.
+Customize your Zsh / Bash terminal prompt with a menu-style selection guide.
+Choose what info you want the prompt to display (username, hostname, symbols, etc.) and customize their foreground and background colors—all from the command line.
 Use brighter colors for extra pop!

 <div>&#8203;</div>